-A Very British Isles
+A British Isles Cruise on the Emerald Princess

 A cruise around the British Isles may not be the first destination that springs to mind when dreaming of your next holiday.
 But don't dismiss it because I can testify a cruise is a wonderful way to take in some wonderful cities and explore some dramatic scenery and coastlines.
 And what better way to do it than from the luxury of a cruise ship?

 I chose a 12-night cruise around the British Isles in June 2022with Princess Cruises on board the Emerald.
 My wife and I travelled with friends and had a wonderful time.